|Core Courses||18 cr.|

 Each major will select on area of concentration from the following list for successful completion of the major in consultation with a faculty advisor.
 Freshmen are required to select the area of concentration by completion of second semester and transfer students are required to select the area of concentration by completion of first semester of enrollment.

 The European/Classical and United States concentrations consist of fourteen courses, distributed as follows:

-The interdisciplinary concentration of Applied History (historic preservation, museum studies and/or archives) with New Media consists of fourteen courses, distributed as follows:
+The interdisciplinary concentration of Public History consists of fourteen courses, distributed as follows: